ChiCheng45/Gaussium/README.md

 Currently this program fully supports RHF, UHF, CIS, TDHF, DFT and CCSD, next plans are to reduce ERI time by taking advantage of molecule symmetry and then to implement more correlated methods such as CI.

-I'm basing this work on Attlia Szabo and Neil S. Ostlunds "Modern Quantum Chemistry: Introduction to Advanced Electronic Structure Theory" and David B. Cooks "Handbook of Computational Chemistry".
+I've based this work on Attlia Szabo and Neil S. Ostlunds "Modern Quantum Chemistry: Introduction to Advanced Electronic Structure Theory" and David B. Cooks "Handbook of Computational Chemistry".
+The developers resources at http://www.psicode.org/developers.php were also invaluable and had a number of excellent tutorials and programming examples.

 ##Instructions
 * To run this program add the desired .mol and .gbs files to the `molfiles` and `basisset` directories.